Leaf ID

 • Skip leaf identification when the photo is blurry, shadowed, or missing the leaf edge.

-How to use tree identifier by leaf with Lens App
+How to use a leaf-based tree identifier with Lens App

 1